maddisoj/portfolio/src/markdown/magwiz.md

 I was the sole developer on MagWiz with a consultant visiting fortnightly to guide me in managing the project.
-I had the responsibility of establishing a development environment, communicating with the users to establish their requirements and keeping the project on track.
+I had the responsibility of establishing a development environment and managing and developing the project.

 When I arrived I was given a fresh machine on which I installed ArchLinux.
 I made a report outlining the importance of VCS and an off site repository so